-Aristocrat believes that attracting and retaining employees with diverse backgrounds, knowledge, experiences and abilities contributes to our business success and delivers benefits for all stakeholders.
-We are currently taking a thorough look at our business policies, practices and behaviours to ensure we are doing everything we can to promote diversity, inclusion and equal opportunity across our business.
+Aristocrat believes that attracting and retaining employees with diverse backgrounds, experiences and abilities fundamentally contributes to our business success, and delivers benefits for all stakeholders.
+During 2019, we focused on reviewing key business policies, practices and behaviours to ensure we are doing everything we can to promote diversity, inclusion and equal opportunity across our business.

-Aristocrat upholds its legal obligations with respect to non-discrimination and employee rights consistent with local laws that apply across our global operations.
-We also uphold a company diversity policy that aims to create an environment where individual differences are valued and all employees have the opportunity to realise their potential and contribute to Aristocrat’s success.
+As well as upholding our legal obligations with respect to non-discrimination and employee rights, Aristocrat adheres to a global company diversity policy.
+Our policy aims to create an environment in which individual differences are valued, and all employees have the opportunity to realise their potential and contribute to Aristocrat’s success.

 Our policy commits us to: